Examining Inter-Consistency of Large Language Models Collaboration: An In-depth Analysis via Debate

-In specific, we take commonsense reasoning as the example task and formulate a three-stage debate to align with real-world scenarios: (1)~\textbf{Fair debate} between two LLMs with comparable capabilities.
+In specific, we take multi-choice commonsense reasoning as the example task as it can accurately quantify the inter-inconsistency of LLMs collaboration.
+Then we formulate a three-stage debate to align with real-world scenarios: (1)~\textbf{Fair debate} between two LLMs with comparable capabilities.
 (2)~\textbf{Mismatched debate} between two LLMs who exhibit vastly different levels of abilities.
 (3)~\textbf{Roundtable debate} including more than two LLMs for debates.
-Besides, due to the leading performance of GPT-4~\cite{openai2023gpt4}, we conduct an in-depth analysis to adopt GPT-4 as a more powerful judge of the debates to summarize the debates and offer final conclusions.
+Besides, due to the leading performance of GPT-4~\cite{openai2023gpt4}, we conduct an in-depth analysis to adopt GPT-4 as a more powerful judge to summarize the debates and offer final conclusions.
 Note that FORD is flexible if stronger or more LLMs emerge.

 We summarize our main findings as follows.
-(1) Different types of LLMs~(e.g., chat and text completion models) have large inter-inconsistency, even if they are pre-trained on similar corpora or developed from the same backend model.
-(2) For different versions of LLMs within the same series (e.g., GPT-3, GPT-3.5), although their overall performance keeps improving, the more advanced models do not completely supersede the capabilities of the older models.
-(3) Multiple LLMs have the potential to achieve higher inter-consistency and better performance via debate.
-(4) The superior LLM can dominate the debate, but stubborn and stupid ones may distract it and lower the performance.
-(5) In the debates, stronger LLMs are more likely to adhere to their perspectives, and weaker LLMs are more likely to change their viewpoints.
-(6) GPT-4 can act as a better judge to assign different weights to the arguments of the debates, then obtain better conclusions.
+(1)~Different types of LLMs~(e.g., chat and text completion models) have large inter-inconsistency, even if they are developed from the same base model.
+(2)~For different versions of an LLM within the same series~(e.g., GPT-3.5), although their overall performance keeps improving, the more advanced models do not completely supersede the capabilities of the early ones.
+(3)~Through FORD, multiple LLMs hold the potential to collaborate and reach a consensus, while the final results are not always so desirable.
+(4)~For LLMs with comparable abilities, they can effectively and performantly achieve a shared goal.
+(5)~On the other hand, for LLMs with mismatched abilities, the superior LLMs are more likely to insist on their perspectives and dominate the debate, while weaker ones are more likely to compromise and change their viewpoints.
+(6)~Nevertheless, the stubborn and less capable LLMs may distract the superior ones and lower the overall performance.

-We summarize our contributions as follows: \begin{itemize} \item We are among the first to investigate the inter-consistency between two or more LLMs. \item We adopt debate theory and design a formal debate framework FORD towards quantitative analysis and higher inter-consistency. \item We design a three-stage debate and have conducted extensive experiments to offer many insights for the future development of multiple LLMs' collaboration. \end{itemize}
+We summarize our contributions as follows: \begin{itemize} \item We systematically and quantitatively study the inter-consistency among two and more LLMs. \item We adopt debate theory and design a formal debate framework FORD towards quantitative analysis and LLMs collaboration. \item We design a three-stage debate and have conducted extensive experiments to offer insights for future research. \end{itemize}